List of films shot in Thailand: Economic impact and incentives

-At the 69th Cannes Film Festival in 2016 Thailand introduced a cash rebate policy for foreign films shot in Thailand.
-It took effect in January 2017.
+At the 2016 Cannes Film Festival, Thailand introduced a cash rebate policy that officially took effect in January 2017.
 The program grants a 15% tax rebate for foreign film productions that spend more than 50 million baht.
-Incentives increase by 2% for films that promote Thai tourism and another 3% for hiring key Thai personnel on set.
+The rebate increases by 2% for films that promote Thai tourism, and an additional 3% if the production hires key Thai personnel on set.
 Filmed advertisements are not eligible for the program.